DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 #### Your mission

-In this issue you'll create a splitter to make your task table more efficient in the face of a changing inventory in `oldest_active_sites`.
+In this section you'll create a splitter to make your task table more efficient in the face of a changing inventory in `oldest_active_sites`.
 Your splitter function will generate separate one-row inventory data for each state.

 Ready?